 Use this appendix for replacing an existing control card with the same control card.
 Use the following appendix for replacing an existing control card with the GigaVUE-HC2 Control Card version 2 (HC2 v2): Upgrading to HC2 CCv2.

-The control card is located behind the fan unit, which must be removed to access the control card.
+The control card is located behind the fan unit, which must be

 Figure 1 Replacing a Control Card